-Where the concern involves the headteacher, or members of the central team, it should be reported direct to the Chief Executive Officer (or Chair of Governors in their absence).
-Where the concern involves the Chief Executive Officer, it should be reported direct to the Chair of Trustees.
+Any concern relating to the Headteacher, or members of the central team should be reported directly to the Chief Executive Officer (or Chair of Governors in their absence), who will refer the matter to the Workforce Allegations Team.

+Where the concern involves the Chief Executive Officer (CEO), it should be reported direct to the Chair of trustees, who will refer the matter to the Workforce Allegations Team.